-If the photo map of Glen Curtiss/North Beach Airport appears to be in a familiar place; you’re right.
+If the photo map of Glen Curtiss/North Beach Airport appears to be in a familiar place, you’re right.
 The airport is on the same land now occupied by LaGuardia Airport.

-When someone mentions Queens airports, our thoughts immediately go to JFK International, one of the best-known airports in the world and popular gateway into New York City, and LaGuardia Airport, the older of the two, primarily servicing domestic flights.
+When someone mentions Queens airports, our thoughts immediately go to JFK International, one of the best-known airports in the world and a popular gateway into New York City, and LaGuardia Airport, the older of the two, primarily servicing domestic flights.
 But few people are aware that at one time, Queens housed at least five airports, smaller in size, with two of them occupying the land area now the homes of JFK and LaGuardia.

 LaGuardia was preceded by a much more modest facility with links to world aviation history — Glenn H. Curtiss Airport.
 It opened in 1929 as a private airfield off Flushing Bay; became a commercial airport called North Beach in 1935; and a decade later was changed to what we know today when then Mayor La Guardia wanted the city to have its own airport and not have to rely on Newark.

-In 1935, the city bought the site for use a light aircraft field, facility to crate exports, and small flight school.
+In 1935, the city bought the site for use as a light aircraft field, a facility to crate exports, and a small flight school.
 They changed the name to North Beach Municipal Airport.
 Not long after, the push to turn the site into a commercial airport began when Mayor LaGuardia flew into Newark Airport when his ticket said “New York.”

 Though Newark was the only commercial airport serving the area at the time, the Mayor made the pilot fly him into Floyd Bennett Field in Brooklyn, the city’s first municipal airport.
 He then gave an impromptu press conference calling on New Yorkers to support a new airport.